 Nevertheless, inspection should be done before purchase so a more informed decision can be made if lice (or signs of lice) are evident.

-The LiceBoss Treatment Guide has been created to assist your decision on whether existing, introduced or stray sheep should receive a lice treatment.
+The LiceBoss Treatment Decision Guide has been created to assist your decision on whether existing, introduced or stray sheep should receive a lice treatment.

 It describes the type of treatment and associated management practices recommended by LiceBoss, plus links to detailed information on treatments.

-The LiceBoss Treatment Guide is easy to use.
+The LiceBoss Treatment Decision Guide is easy to use.
 At each question, simply select the answer that applies to the mob of sheep you are considering treating.

 A report will be produced showing the date, answers selected, a recommendation and associated information.

-The LiceBoss Treatment Guide is suitable for most situations, however, it cannot account for every factor affecting the decision to treat your sheep.
+The LiceBoss Treatment Decision Guide is suitable for most situations, however, it cannot account for every factor affecting the decision to treat your sheep.
 Always consider seeking professional advice specific to your property and sheep.